devegied/keypad_4x4_i2c_stm8_spl/README.md

-## STM8 as I2C matrix keyboard controler
+## STM8 as I2C matrix keyboard controller

-Firmware for STM8 to act as matrix keyboard controler with I2C interface
+Firmware for STM8 to act as matrix keyboard controller with I2C interface

 - Only simplest reporting over I2C implemented (current state of matrix keys)
 - Key states are scaned periodicaly and some state change buffering can be implemented